What do we do?

-Hamlet is a registered charity and is supported by the Tasmanian State Government.
+Hamlet is a registered charity, proudly supported by the Tasmanian State Government.
 Our training programs are funded by the revenue generated from the cafe, merchandise, gift boxes, gift cards, house-made preserves, and from generous donations from the community.

 Why is Hamlet a cashless venue?